FirstLegoLeague/launcher/docs/userguide.md

 <img src="./images/settings.png" style="width:75%">

 **Timer**

-Timer settings - display countdown in minutes:seconds from 2:30 or in seconds from 150.
+- Clock format - display countdown in minutes:seconds from 2:30 or in seconds from 150.
+- Seconds of countdown to match - Set the number of seconds for the `Timer` delayed start.

 **Passwords**